-The transcriptionist will have to repeat the file several times, to ensure they don’t miss anything, but even at that, the quality of the end product will be affected.
+The transcriptionist will have to repeat the file several times, to ensure they don’t miss anything.
+But even then, the quality of the end product will be affected.

 Nothing makes a transcribed text full of inconsistencies, blank spaces, and errors like a noisy audio file.
 Also, you will spend more on a noisy audio file than on good audio of the same size.

-This is because, apart from the fact that your transcriptionist will spend more time on it, the transcribed text will have to go through numerous editors.
+The fact is that your transcriptionist will spend more time on it.
+And also the transcribed text will have to go through numerous editors.
 To ensure it was adequately transcribed.
 And that costs money.

 But you can avoid all the hassle by recording quality audio before handing it over to a transcriber.
-And, if, for any reason, you couldn’t avoid the background noise during your recording session.
+And, for any reason, you cannot always avoid the background noise during your recording session.

-You won’t have to worry because there are ways to remove background noise from your audio.
+You won’t have to worry because there are ways to remove background noise from video.
 We will deal with that later, but for now, let’s consider…